Plan Your Visit to the Hermitage Museum and Gardens

-The Hermitage Museum and Gardens is the first museum of Norfolk, Virginia and was established by Florence Sloane in her 42 room mansion that is situated on a 12-acre peninsula on the banks of the Lafayette River.
-The mansion is the former home of the Sloane family and is now a museum that is part of the prestigious Smithsonian Affiliations program and accredited by the American Alliance of Museums.
+The Hermitage Museum and Gardens is the first museum of Norfolk, Virginia, and was established by Florence Sloane in her 42-room mansion that is situated on a 12-acre peninsula on the banks of the Lafayette River.
+The mansion is the former home of the Sloane family.
+It is now a museum and part of the prestigious Smithsonian Affiliations program and accredited by the American Alliance of Museums.

 The Sloane family and the mansion

 In 1893, William and Frances Sloane came to Hampton Roads from New York to operate textile mills.
 Construction began in 1903 on what was to be their summer home named, “Hermitage.”
-The 42 room, art and crafts style home was completed in 1936 and became the Sloane’s primary residence.
+The 42-room, art and crafts style home was completed in 1936 and became the Sloane family’s primary residence.

 The Sloanes were the driving force behind the arts in Norfolk and they were instrumental in the founding of the Norfolk Museum of Arts and Sciences which is now the Chrysler Museum.